Sawangg/blog/README.md

 - If you're hosting on Cloudflare, you need to disable `Speed Brain`.
 This features isn't compatible with a strict CSP and prefetching is already done inside Astro.
 - CSP nonce is currently generated in the middleware which defeats the purpose of a strong CSP.
 There is no alternatives currently in Astro.
-- drizzle-kit studio is not working (cause: astro:env)
 - Some environment variables should have their access restricted to secret instead of public